 We’ll definitely be back to Lisson Gallery for more soon.
 5 out of 5 in our book.
 Don’t miss it.

-Looking for more posts about art exhibitions?
-Check out our posts about Banksy’s Dismaland, Picasso at the National Portrait Gallery, or the immersive Leonardo experience at the National Gallery.
+Looking for more art & culture?
+Check out our posts about Banksy’s Dismaland, Picasso at the National Portrait Gallery, Moco London, Wayne McGregor’s MADDADDAM with the Royal Ballet, The Other Place, After Antigone, at the NT, White Rabbit Red Rabbit at Soho Place, or the immersive Leonardo experience at the National Gallery.

 We also wrote about Lisbon, Nuremberg, the Cotswolds, and Canterbury.